paul-jewell/docs/docs/projects/zoe2.md

 ## Overview

-zoe2 is the newer version of [zoe](/projects/zoe), a multi-protocol/frequency development board designed to be used alongside a Raspberry Pi.
+zoe2 is a multi-protocol/frequency development board designed to be used alongside a Raspberry Pi.
 It follows the [Raspberry Pi HAT Mechanical specification](https://github.com/raspberrypi/hats) but it does not have the ID EEPROM therefore it is not technically a HAT.

-It builds on top of [zoe](/projects/zoe2/), with an upgraded radio that supports both 2.4GHz and 433MHz operation (with a potential 800MHz option as well).
+It builds on top of [zoe](/projects/zoe2/), with a newer and significantly more capable radio for both 2.4GHz and 433MHz operation (with a potential 800MHz option as well).
+2.4GHz operation is supported by [Koenkk's Z-Stack-firmware repository](https://github.com/Koenkk/Z-Stack-firmware) for use with the Open Source Home Automation software.
 While there isn’t much in terms of software support for sub-GHz operation yet, this is an area of interest as it will (potentially) allow you to have a single board solution for multi-frequency operation, all deployed with a single PoE powered ethernet cable!

 ## Features